ctools/ctools/doc/source/users/user_manual/getting_started/python.rst

       >>> print(like.obs())
       === GObservations ===
        Number of observations ....: 1
+       Number of models ..........: 2
+       Number of observed events .: 23099
-       Number of predicted events : 22685
+       Number of predicted events : 23099

    is okay as the ``ctools.ctlike(sim.obs())`` constructor will create a copy of the observation container that lives within the :ref:`ctlike`